abilian/nua/doc/src/user/install.md

 The Nua Orchestrator will need a 'nua' administrator account with root privileges (sudoer and docker groups).

-The Nua Orchestrator will interfere with local resources such as Docker services and locally installed databases.
+The Nua Orchestrator will interfere with local providers such as Docker services and locally installed databases.
 The recommended configuration is therefore to use a dedicated server.

 ## Installation